dariandm/LaTeX/README.md

 Using the LaTeX manual template in Overleaf:
 1. Download and create a ZIP file from the OverleafSampleManual directory.
-2. Creat an accound and go to the main page after the account is created, as shown below:
+2. Creat an account and go to the main page after the account is created, as shown below:
 ![overleaf](./OverleafSampleManual/Figures/Overleaf.png "Overleaf")
 3. Click on "New Project" then "Upload Project":
 ![overleaf](./OverleafSampleManual/Figures/NewOverleaf.png "Overleaf")